tcltk/tcl/doc/markdown/clock.md

 : On output, produces the number of the day of the month, as two decimal digits.
 On input, matches one or two digits, possibly with leading whitespace, that are expected to be the number of the day of the month.

 **%D**
-: This format group is synonymous with **%m/%d/%Y**.
-It should be used only in exchanging data within the **en_US** locale, since other locales typically do not use this order for the fields of the date.
+: This format group is synonymous with \fB%m/%d/%Y\fR.
+It should be used only in exchanging data within the \fBen_US\fR locale, since other locales typically do not use this order for the fields of the date.

 **%e**
 : On output, produces the number of the day of the month, as one or two decimal digits (with a leading blank for one-digit dates).
 On input, matches one or two digits, possibly with leading whitespace, that are expected to be the number of the day of the month.

 **%Ec**
 : On output, produces a locale-dependent representation of the date and time of day in the locale's alternative calendar.
-On input, matches whatever **%Ec** produces.
+On input, matches whatever \fB%Ec\fR produces.
 The locale's alternative calendar need not be the Gregorian calendar.

 **%EC**
 : On output, produces a locale-dependent name of an era in the locale's alternative calendar.
 On input, matches the name of the era or any unique prefix.

 **%EE**
-: On output, produces the string **B.C.E.** or **C.E.**, or a string of the same meaning in the locale, to indicate whether **%Y** refers to years before or after Year 1 of the Common Era.
-On input, accepts the string **B.C.E.**, **B.C.**, **C.E.**, **A.D.**, or the abbreviation appropriate to the current locale, and uses it to fix whether **%Y** refers to years before or after Year 1 of the Common Era.
+: On output, produces the string \fBB.C.E.\fR or \fBC.E.\fR, or a string of the same meaning in the locale, to indicate whether \fB%Y\fR refers to years before or after Year 1 of the Common Era.
+On input, accepts the string \fBB.C.E.\fR, \fBB.C.\fR, \fBC.E.\fR, \fBA.D.\fR, or the abbreviation appropriate to the current locale, and uses it to fix whether \fB%Y\fR refers to years before or after Year 1 of the Common Era.

 **%Ej**
 : On output, produces a string of digits giving the Astronomical Julian Date or Astronomical Julian Day Number (JDN/JD).
-In opposite to calendar julian day **%J**, it starts the day at noon.
+In opposite to calendar julian day \fB%J\fR, it starts the day at noon.
 On input, accepts a string of digits (or floating point with the time fraction) and interprets it as an Astronomical Julian Day Number (JDN/JD).
 The Astronomical Julian Date is a count of the number of calendar days that have elapsed since 1 January, 4713 BCE of the proleptic Julian calendar, which contains also the time fraction (after floating point).
 The epoch time of 1 January 1970 corresponds to Astronomical JDN 2440587.5.
-This value corresponds the julian day used in sqlite-database, and is the same as result of **select julianday(:seconds, 'unixepoch')**.
+This value corresponds the julian day used in sqlite-database, and is the same as result of \fBselect julianday(:seconds, 'unixepoch')\fR.

 **%EJ**
 : On output, produces a string of digits giving the Calendar Julian Date.
-In opposite to julian day **%J** format group, it produces float number.
-In opposite to astronomical julian day **%Ej** group, it starts at midnight.
+In opposite to julian day \fB%J\fR format group, it produces float number.
+In opposite to astronomical julian day \fB%Ej\fR group, it starts at midnight.
 On input, accepts a string of digits (or floating point with the time fraction) and interprets it as a Calendar Julian Day Number.
 The Calendar Julian Date is a count of the number of calendar days that have elapsed since 1 January, 4713 BCE of the proleptic Julian calendar, which contains also the time fraction (after floating point).
 The epoch time of 1 January 1970 corresponds to Astronomical JDN 2440588.

 **%Es**
-: This affects similar to **%s**, but in opposition to **%s** it parses or formats local seconds (not the posix seconds).
-Because **%s** has the same precedence as **%s** (uniquely determines a point in time), it overrides all other input formats.
+: This affects similar to \fB%s\fR, but in opposition to \fB%s\fR it parses or formats local seconds (not the posix seconds).
+Because \fB%s\fR has the same precedence as \fB%s\fR (uniquely determines a point in time), it overrides all other input formats.

 **%Ex**
 : On output, produces a locale-dependent representation of the date in the locale's alternative calendar.
-On input, matches whatever **%Ex** produces.
+On input, matches whatever \fB%Ex\fR produces.
 The locale's alternative calendar need not be the Gregorian calendar.

 **%EX**
 : On output, produces a locale-dependent representation of the time of day in the locale's alternative numerals.
-On input, matches whatever **%EX** produces.
+On input, matches whatever \fB%EX\fR produces.

 **%Ey**
 : On output, produces a locale-dependent number of the year of the era in the locale's alternative calendar and numerals.
 On input, matches such a number.

 **%EY**
 : On output, produces a representation of the year in the locale's alternative calendar and numerals.
-On input, matches what **%EY** produces.
-Often synonymous with **%EC%Ey**.
+On input, matches what \fB%EY\fR produces.
+Often synonymous with \fB%EC%Ey\fR.

 **%g**
-: On output, produces a two-digit year number suitable for use with the week-based ISO8601 calendar; that is, the year number corresponds to the week number produced by **%V**.
+: On output, produces a two-digit year number suitable for use with the week-based ISO8601 calendar; that is, the year number corresponds to the week number produced by \fB%V\fR.
 On input, accepts such a two-digit year number, possibly with leading whitespace.

 **%G**
-: On output, produces a four-digit year number suitable for use with the week-based ISO8601 calendar; that is, the year number corresponds to the week number produced by **%V**.
+: On output, produces a four-digit year number suitable for use with the week-based ISO8601 calendar; that is, the year number corresponds to the week number produced by \fB%V\fR.
 On input, accepts such a four-digit year number, possibly with leading whitespace.

 **%h**
-: This format group is synonymous with **%b**.
+: This format group is synonymous with \fB%b\fR.

 **%H**
 : On output, produces a two-digit number giving the hour of the day (00-23) on a 24-hour clock.
 On input, accepts such a number.